 Students who wish to explore doctoral education or test their capacity for Ph.D. level work may enroll in courses as a non-matriculated student.
 If admitted to the program, up to six credits taken under this status can be applied toward the degree.

 We do not offer a part-time Ph.D. option.
 You may take a portion of coursework part-time, but completion of the 39 required course credits requires enrollment (at least 9 credits) in each of two consecutive semesters (fall/spring or spring/fall).

-Full-time students who remain in good academic standing receive financial assistance in the form of full tuition remission and a stipend in each of their first four years of study.
+Full-time students who remain in good academic standing receive financial assistance in the form of a Graduate Research Assistantship which includes full tuition remission and a stipend in each of their first four years of study.
 The doctoral program director and faculty advisers assist students in identifying sources of support for subsequent years, including support for dissertation research.

 Up to six credit hours may be transferred for courses completed in a Ph.D. program if they were not applied toward another degree and if they meet the content requirements of our curriculum.
 Requests to transfer more than six credits will be reviewed by the Ph.D.
 Program director.

 Upon completing required coursework, students will enroll in a 3-credit Social Work teaching practicum.
 Students work directly with a full-time faculty member in a mentored classroom teaching experience.
 Students will devote approximately 10 hours per week to the practicum and will also participate in a bi-monthly seminar.
 Successful completion of the teaching practicum qualifies students to teach independently.

 Applications are accepted for admission and financial aid to those individuals whose complete application materials are received by January 15.

 The curriculum is on-site.
 We do not offer any required courses online.